 If freezing cooked stew, we recommend not adding the slurry/thickener because it may separate on thawing.

 - To freeze uncooked beef stew, put all the prepared (chopped) ingredients in a large freezer bag or an airtight container and place in the freezer.
 When ready to serve, simply thaw the ingredients add to the crockpot with some broth and cook as instructed above.

 - To freeze cooked beef stew, make sure it is completely cooled down prior to freezing.
-Once cooled, transfer it to large freezer bags or airtight containers and place in the freezer for up to 3 months.
+Once cooled, transfer it to large freezer bags or airtight containers and place it in the freezer for up to 3 months.
 You can also use a smaller (individual size) freezer bag.
 This way you can reheat single portions when needed.